asampley/UTF-Nate/README.md

 If you use the Dockerfile, the default working directory is /opt/utf-nate.
 Put the resources, keys.toml, and config.toml there.

-I recommend building the docker image using guix.
+I recommend building the docker image using nix.
 Then do all your docker magic to pass along access to the resources folder, keys.toml, config.toml, network to the database, etc. I don't use docker much, hopefully if you're reading this you really just need the image.

-[add the channel to your guix]: https://guix.gnu.org/manual/devel/en/html_node/Specifying-Additional-Channels.html